5 DIY Natural Beauty Recipes That Use Coffee

-- When combined, heat the mixture via the stove or the microwave for 15-30 seconds.
+- Once combined, heat the mixture via the stove or the microwave for 15-30 seconds.

-- Go and sit in your bathtub and then apply the warm coffee mixture to all the areas you would like to treat & immediately cover with the plastic wrap.
+- Sit in your bathtub, apply the warm coffee mixture to all the areas you would like to treat & immediately cover with plastic wrap.

 - Leave the coffee body wrap on for about 20-30 minutes.

-- Carefully remove the plastic wrap, trying to catch as much of the coffee mix as possible.
+- Carefully remove the plastic wrap to catch as much of the coffee mix as possible.

-- 1/2 ml of Flavor Oil (we recommend using Kahlua flavor)
+- 1/2 ml Flavor Oil (we recommend using Kahlua flavor)

-- 1/2 ml of Chocolate Devil's Food Cake flavor oil
+- 1/2 ml Chocolate Devil's Food Cake flavor oil

 - Pinch of Sugar (optional)